nauroman/VideoDenoiser/README.md

 A: Currently one at a time.
 Batch processing planned for future release.

 **Q: Will this improve compressed YouTube videos?**
 A: Yes!
-RVRT is good at handling compression artifacts.
+NAFNet is good at handling compression artifacts and real-world noise.

 **Q: Does it change the video length/framerate?**
 A: No, all timing information is preserved exactly.

 **Q: Can I use this commercially?**
-A: Check RVRT license.
+A: Check NAFNet license.
 This wrapper is MIT licensed.

 ## Performance Tips 💡